Declaration of Major Form - Online Request -- You MUST log into Google docs with your NinerNet account. You should get this login screen:

 2. Can I bypass pre-requisites for a course?

 No. You must have the required pre-requisites for a course.
-Even if Banner allows you to register, your instructor can have you removed from the class if you do not have the proper pre-requisites.
+Even if Banner allows you to register, the department will have you removed from the class if you do not have the proper pre-requisites.

 3. How do I get a permit for a class?

-In order to get a permit for a restricted or closed class, you must see the instructor of the class.
-They will be able to issue the permit.
-Please note that if a class is closed, instructors generally cannot add additional students but there may be a wait list available.
+In order to get a permit for a restricted or closed class, you must email the instructor of the class.
+Please note that if a class is closed, you should use the waitlist feature in Banner (if available) as instructors cannot add additional students to a closed class.

 4. How and when do I sign up for senior seminar?